yamatt/blog/content/blog/positive-signposting.md

 What I'm trying to illustrate here is that using ["common sense" is not the answer]({{< ref "./common-sense-as-bad-practice.md" >}}).
 If you want to create appreciable difference to a problem you are experiencing you need to analyse the problem and come up with solutions that work in all cases, because our first instincts are often bad.

 Worried about weak passwords?
-Lets enforce more complex ones.
+Let's enforce more complex ones.
 Worried about phishing?
 Lets phish our users and blame them for clicking on the links.

 Or we could think about the problem and provide helpful guidance and frameworks that allows them to make good decisions.